grycap/oscar-landing/content/english/blog/post-oscar-text-to-speech.md

 ### STEP 2: Verify the Service

-After some minutes the service will be created.
+After some minutes, the service will be made.
 The input and output buckets will be automatically created as well.
 Verify that the service is up with the command:

 ```sh
 oscar-cli services list